tosin2013/dddhexagonalworkshop/02-Value-Objects/04-Update-the-Event.md

 - Used to integrate between bounded contexts
 - Should contain only the information needed by subscribers
 - Immutable once created

+The important thing to note here is that while we have updated the Domain Event with the Attendee's name, we have _not_ added the address.
+We have decided not to share all of the attendees information with other Bounded Contexts.
+If another Bounded Context needs the Attendee's address, for example, if something needs to be mailed to an individual attendee, we can implement a method that allows other parts of the system to query for the information.

 ## Implementation